RaphaelDeLaGhetto/coursera-getting-and-cleaning-data/README.md

 # Set up

-The following instructions are meant to be executed on a Debian-like OS (e.g., Ubuntu 14.04).
+The following instructions are meant to be executed on the linux command line.

 ## Clone the repository